ScottW514/terraform-provider-datapower/docs/resources/aaa_policy.md

   - Reference to: `datapower_password_alias:id`
   - Required When: (`au_method`=`ltpa` AND `au_ltpa_token_versions_bitmap`=`LTPA`|`LTPA2`)
   - Not Valid When: (`au_method`!=`ltpa` OR (`au_ltpa_token_versions_bitmap`!=`LTPA`|`LTPA2` AND `au_ltpa_token_versions_bitmap`=`LTPADomino`))
-- `au_ltpa_stash_file` (String) Specify stash file file that contains the password for the LTPA key file.
-  - CLI Alias: `lpta-stash-file`
-  - Not Valid When: attribute is not conditionally required
 - `au_ltpa_token_versions_bitmap` (Attributes) Specify which versions of LTPA tokens are acceptable.
   - CLI Alias: `lpta-version` (see [below for nested schema](#nestedatt--authenticate--au_ltpa_token_versions_bitmap))
 - `au_map_url` (String) Specify the location of the AAA information file.
 This file contains a list of authenticated identities and the various values needed to authenticate successfully.